Valyo95/card-cost-service/Readme.md

 # Card Cost Service

 ## Introduction
-**Card Cost Service** is an application that provides with two functionalities:
+The **Card Cost Service** is an application that provides with main two functionalities:
 * a REST CRUD operation for the Country Clearing Cost
-* a Service which can be given with a card number that will utilize the information provided by this public API [BinList](https://binlist.net/)
+* a Service which can be given with a card number that will utilize the information provided by the public [BinList API](https://binlist.net/)

 ### Tools used
 * Java 11